SSpeights/PowerShellGuide/effective-ps-development-environements.md

 ### Visual Studio Code with PS Add-On

 There are other options but VS Code has a very good powershell plugin.
 The plugin has a 4.5 star rating and has almost 2 million downloads.
 Microsoft makes great IDEs, and Visual Studio Code with the PS plugin and the  PS-terminal is a powerful development environment for PowerShell scripting: It has full intellisense support and you can run your script from the IDE.
 The great thing here is that not only can you develop PS-Scripts mega-fast in this lightweight environment, you can also develop everything else!
+I have to admit this is my first choice, so I am biased.

 ### Visual Studio with PS Tools